metio/terraform-provider-k8s/docs/data-sources/mariadb_mmontes_io_grant_v1alpha1_manifest.md

 page_title: "k8s_mariadb_mmontes_io_grant_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "mariadb.mmontes.io"
 description: |-
-  Grant is the Schema for the grants API
+  Grant is the Schema for the grants API.
+It is used to define grants as if you were running a 'GRANT' statement.
 ---

 # k8s_mariadb_mmontes_io_grant_v1alpha1_manifest (Data Source)

-Grant is the Schema for the grants API
+Grant is the Schema for the grants API.
+It is used to define grants as if you were running a 'GRANT' statement.

 ## Example Usage